keithasaurus/koda-validate/README.md

 That might seem long-winded, but we get an important guarantee from using `predicate_validator`: the validated value is the same as the input.

-For the reason of preserving typed metadata for the function, `PredicateValidator` is actually implemented as a class.
+For the purpose of preserving typed metadata for the function, `PredicateValidator` is actually implemented as a class in this library.
 But it's little more than a function with metadata.
 Implementing the previous example would look like:
 ```python3
 class LessThan5(PredicateValidator[int, str]):
     def is_valid(self, val: int) -> bool: